Dover Publications: History

-The Cirkers started the business selling remaindered textbooks by mail.
-Whilst looking for a name for their company, they settled on naming it after 'The Dover' the name of their apartment building in Forest Hills South, Queens.
+The Cirkers started the business selling remaindered books by mail.
+They named their company after 'The Dover', their apartment building in Forest Hills South, Queens, New York.
 The company published its first book, Jahnke and Emde's Tables of Functions with Formulas and Curves, when the German copyright was voided by the United States as a result of World War II.
 The book was an unexpected success and established the Dover business model of publishing esoteric works at a low price.
-One of Dover's best sellers was Albert Einstein's The Principle of Relativity, which Einstein reluctantly agreed to republish despite his concerns that it was outdated.
+One of Dover's best sellers was Albert Einstein's The Principle of Relativity, which Einstein was reluctant to republish due to his concerns that it was outdated.

 Dover helped to transform the paperback book market.
 In 1951, it issued some of the earliest standard-sized paperbacks, a format that became known as a trade paperback.
 Since the 1960s, the vast majority of Dover's titles have been paper-bound books of various sizes.
 Dover paperbacks had sewn pages, unlike most paperbacks, which were held together with glue and subject to page drop-out.

 Beginning in the 1950s, Dover also issued a series of Listen & Learn language courses prepared primarily using teachers from Columbia University.

 For a time, Dover also published a catalog of LP phonograph records.
 Some, such as selected recordings of Schubert's solo and chamber works featuring pianist Friedrich Wührer, were reissues of earlier monaural releases from other labels.
 Noteworthy among Dover's original issues was an extensive series documenting pianist Beveridge Webster in literature ranging from Beethoven's Hammerklavier sonata to the second piano sonata by Roger Sessions.
 In keeping with its thrifty philosophy, by using lower recording levels, leading to narrower grooves, Dover was able to include more minutes than usual on each LP; however, the lower recording levels meant more noise and more vulnerability to scratches.
 Dover's foray into recordings was not as successful as its core business of book republication, and the company eventually abandoned it.

 Starting in the 1990s, Dover has published a specialized line of low-cost reprints of public domain literature known as "Dover Thrift Editions", which are generally priced at US$5 or less.
 They also have several lines of foreign language books.

 Hayward Cirker died in 2000 at the age of 82.
 In that same year, Dover Publications was acquired by Courier Corporation.

 Courier was acquired by RR Donnelley in 2015.
 RR Donnelly split into three in 2016; Dover became part of LSC Communications.

 In 2020, LSC Communications, Inc. and 21 affiliated debtors filed Chapter 11 bankruptcy in the United States District Court for the Southern District of New York.
 The company was purchased in December 2020 by the private equity holding company Atlas Holdings.